aquastar/imczq/content/post/ai-conferences/index.md

   focal_point: Smart
   preview_only: false
 ---
-# Recommendation for Conference Credit Toward Graduation

-To encourage publications in well-regarded conferences, credits are assigned based on the conference level.
-A total of **8 credits** is a good milestone to aim for.
+To promote publications in prestigious conferences, credits are allotted according to the conference level.
+Achieving a total of **8 credits** is a solid goal for graduation.

+The total expected credits can be adjusted based on each student's circumstances.

 Different conferences may have significantly different style preferences; therefore, it is advisable to consult with your advisor for suggestions before submitting your work.

+Note that this standard may not meet the current market expectations for securing a faculty position.

 ---